Explore Our Lakes, Parks & Homes

 Pierce College Steilacoom, our local community college, was recognized by the Aspen Institute as one of the Top 5 community colleges in the country in 2019 for its focus on completion, retention, and equality.

-For those with technical aptitude, Clover Park Technical College continues the innovation theme with their brand new, state-of-the-art School of Advanced Manufacturing and many other quality programs ranging from aerospace to nursing.
+For those with technical aptitude, Clover Park Technical College continues the innovation theme with its state-of-the-art School of Advanced Manufacturing and many other quality programs ranging from aerospace to nursing.
 If you’re looking for affordable, high-quality education for your family look no further than Lakewood.